 It is essential that students are placed onto a course of study that allows them to fulfil their potential and also offer them progression Post-16.
-Students will be selected for their GCSE Science course based upon evidence from year 9 assessment data in conjunction with the professional opinions of the science staff to direct the students into the appropriate Key Stage 4 course.
+Students will be selected for their GCSE Science course based upon evidence from year 9 and year 10 assessment data in conjunction with the professional opinions of the science staff to direct the students into the appropriate Key Stage 4 course.

-Students will be selected for one of the following courses:
+Students will be selected for one of the following courses: AQA GCSE

-AQA GCSE Combined Science
+Combined Science